 The category of Duration is interesting in that it represents the subjective length of time the UFO experience lasted.
 Naturally, these times are greatly suspect because it is known that people tend to misjudge the flow of time.
 However, some people can be good at estimating time, so this value has some meaning.
 Although an estimate of "one hour" may be in error by several minutes, it is unlikely that the correct value would be, for example, one minute (disregarding the claims of "missing time" during the abduction category of experiences).
 Furthermore, there have been cases when a UFO was observed and clocked accurately, so that we can be reasonably certain that UFO events can last considerable periods of time.

 The average duration of a sighting can be calculated as the summation of all given durations divided by the number of cases with a stated duration.
 The resulting value for 1991 was about 12 minutes, down from 19 minutes in 1990.
 In 1992 and 1993, the average duration was again about 12 minutes.
 In 1994-95, the value was down considerably to approximately seven minutes.
-But in 1996, the average length of time witnesses observed a UFO was up to a remarkable 26 minutes!
+But in 1996, the average length of time witnesses observed a UFO was remarkably more than 25 minutes (1,536 seconds)!
 This is very long time for a witness to be observing an unusual object in the sky.

 Previous analyses have shown that long-duration sightings tend to occur in the early morning hours, from about midnight until 6:00 a.m.
 It is probable that the majority of observations at this time are those of astronomical objects, moving slowly with the rotation of the Earth.

 Extremely short duration events are usually fireballs or bolides, while very long duration events of an hour or more are very probably astronomical objects.
 In between, there can be no way to distinguish conventional objects from UFOs solely with Duration data.
-(Hendry also cites a Canadian study by an Ontario UFO group which timed aircraft observations and found that the duration of such sightings varied between 15 seconds to more than 8 minutes.)
-There seems not to be a clear relationship between the number of reports and the Duration of UFO sightings.
+A Canadian study by an Ontario UFO group which timed aircraft observations found that the duration of such sightings varied between 15 seconds to more than 8 minutes.
+There does not seem to be a clear relationship between the number of reports and the Duration of UFO sightings.

-In cases where a colour of an object was reported in 1996, the most common colour was white (27%), followed by 'multicoloured' (22%) and then blue (12.4%).
+In cases where a colour of an object was reported in 1996, the most common colour was white (27% in 1996 and 37% in 1997).
+The next most common colour 1997 was red (12%), followed by ‘multicoloured’ (10%) and then orange (9%).
+In 1996, the second-most-common was multicoloured (22%), followed by blue (12.4%).
+This variation is curious, but not mystifying.
 Since most UFOs are nocturnal starlike objects, the abundance of white objects is not surprising.
 Other colours such as red, blue and green often are associated with bolides (fireballs).
-It should not be surprising that daylight discs are most commonly described as black or silver.

 The ‘multicoloured’ designation is problematic in that it literally covers a wide range of possibilities.
 Some studies of UFO data have adjusted the category of colour to include both "primary" and "secondary" colours in cases where the observed UFO had more than one colour.